-Marketing and Administrative Fees: Marketing and administrative fees are charges from GAMCO and paid by Teton for administration of the mutual fund activities performed by GAMCO on behalf of the TETON Westwood funds, based on the average AUM in the Funds.
+Marketing and Administrative Fees: Marketing and administrative fees are charges from GAMCO and paid by Teton LLC for administration of the mutual fund activities performed by GAMCO on behalf of the TETON Westwood funds, based on the average AUM in the Funds.
 These fees were \$1,324,788 for the year ended December 31, 2020 compared to \$1,750,220 for the year ended December 31, 2019, a decrease of \$425,432 from the prior year.
+Marketing and administration fees are 20 basis points on the first \$370 million of average net assets, 12 basis points on average net assets from \$370 million to \$1.0 billion and 10 basis points on average net assets greater than \$1.0 billion.
 Average AUM in the TETON Westwood Funds for 2020 was \$0.9 billion, a decrease of \$0.4 billion from the 2019 average of \$1.3 billion.
-Fees are 20 basis points on the first \$370 million of average net assets, 12 basis points on average net assets from \$370 million to \$1.0 billion and 10 basis points on average net assets greater than \$1.0 billion.
-During 2020 and 2019, the effective rate was 15.4 basis points and 13.9 basis points, respectively of the average AUM.
+During 2020 and 2019, the effective rate was 15.4 basis points and 13.9 basis points, respectively of the average AUM of the TETON Westwood Funds.
 As the average AUM of the TETON Westwood Funds increases, these fees will decrease as a percentage of average AUM.
 Conversely, as the average AUM of the TETON Westwood Funds declines, these fees will increase as a percentage of average AUM.